Northrop Grumman Space: JWST, SLS Boosters, and SDA

 Space Division Profile

 Northrop Grumman's space-related work spans multiple reporting segments, primarily concentrated in Space Systems and Launch & Strategic Missiles.
-Combined space-related revenue is estimated at $10–12 billion annually (~25–30% of total company revenue).
+Space Systems segment revenue reached approximately $13.7 billion in FY2025 (~31% of total company revenue), making space the largest single segment by revenue at Northrop.

 Key space business areas: